 This document describes how to install and configure Kerberos for Windows.
-This procedure been tested using Windows 7 32-bit and 64-bit, Windows 8 32-bit and 64-bit and Windows 10 64-bit, but should be applicable to other versions of Windows.
+This procedure was last tested on Windows 10 (64-bit), but should be applicable to newer versions of Windows.

 Download and install Kerberos